James shows why he can be Chelsea’s right-back of the future as Abraham reaches landmark | Goal.com

 James shows why he can be Chelsea’s right-back of the future as Abraham reaches landmark

-Frank Lampard issued an ultimate vote of confidence in Chelsea's youth project on Saturday afternoon when he pitted teenage right-back Reece James against one of the Premier League's most feared wingers in Crystal Palace star Wilfried Zaha.
+Frank Lampard issued an ultimate vote of confidence in Chelsea's youth project when he pitted teenage right-back Reece James against one of the Premier League's most feared wingers in Crystal Palace star Wilfried Zaha on Saturday afternoon.

 Zaha may have been limited by the lack of service from his own team-mates, but James fought well against the Ivory Coast international as he passed the latest test thrown at him in Chelsea's 2-0 win at Stamford Bridge.